MS World Discoverer: Aftermath

 World Discoverer still sits in Roderick Bay of the Nggela Islands with a 46° list.
 The closest salvage companies, stationed in Australia, found the ship ransacked by locals and other factions.
 The Solomon Islands were undergoing civil war at the time.
 Tidal activity damaged the ship even more.
 The ship has been sustaining surface rusting with many of the windows removed.
 The ship became a tourist attraction with the locals of the island as well as other cruise lines that pass by World Discoverer, including MV Princess II.
 A salvage was attempted in 2000 but "abandoned after shots were exchanged with the local tribe."

 In the aftermath of the wreck, Society Expedition refurbished an ice-class vessel and called it World Discoverer.
 It launched in 2002, resuming cruises.
 Society Expedition ceased operations in June 2004 after their new vessel was seized by creditors in Nome, Alaska.
 Two weeks later, it filed for chapter 7 liquidation bankruptcy.
-After further name changes, the later ship now operates as Silver Explorer.
+After further name changes, the later ship then operated as Silver Explorer until it was sold.